ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Plot Points/The Darkness.md

+Previously known as Redammor

+Has a son who would be the first to be made a demigod.

 Sadie and Gitche follow this God.
 Gitche seems to be extremely close to it.

 The Double Fool and other followers were protecting the Eternal Flame on Solimbus.